Bhupesh-V/Bhupesh-V.github.io/interview.md

 last_modified_at: 2024-08-31
 ---

 I help you interview me better.
-Here's a list of questions that matter, with my answers, saving you the time to know me better or analyze how I think.
+Here's a list of questions that matter, with my answers, saving you the time to analyze how I think.

 <!-- omit from toc -->
 ## Disclaimers